Ophidev/Node_js-Notes/Seasion1 Notes/ThreadPool_Node_js/Notes.md

 ## 3️⃣ When Does Node.js Use the Thread Pool? 📋

-The thread pool is used for tasks that would otherwise block the event loop:
+The thread pool is used for tasks that would otherwise block the event loop/main thread:

 * 📂 File system operations (`fs.readFile`, `fs.writeFile`)
 * 🌐 DNS lookups